WPDevelopers/embedpress/src/readme.txt

 You can ask for help via [the PublishPress contact form](https://pressshack.com/contact/).

-= Do I Need Coding Skills To Use EmbedPress? =
+= Do I Need Coding Skills To Use PublishPress Embeds? =

 Not at all.
 You can set up everything your team needs without any coding knowledge.
 We made it super easy.